 - Describe updates in clinical decision tools for screening and differential diagnosis of diseases

-The Council of OMED is accredited by the American Osteopathic Association to provide osteopathic continuing medical education for physicians.
-The Council of OMED designates this program for a maximum of 30 AOA Category 1-A credits and 20 AOA Category 1-B credits and will report CME credits commensurate with the physician’s participation in this program.
-The American Osteopathic Association (AOA) designates this internet activity for 50 AMA PRA Category 1 Credits™.
+The AOA designates this program for a maximum of 30 AOA Category 1-A credits and 20 Category 1-B credits and will report CME credits commensurate with the physician’s participation in this program.
+The AOA designates this internet activity for 50 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Claim 2 AOA Category 2-B CME Credits by Viewing ePosters

-Participants may claim up to two (2) credits of AOA Category 2-B CME by viewing ePosters at https://omed2020posters.kontainer.com/.
-To claim this credit and receive a certificate, the participant must complete and submit a separate attestation form to email@example.com.
+Participants may claim up to two (2) credits of AOA Category 2-B CME by viewing ePosters.
+To claim this credit and receive a certificate, the participant must complete and submit a separate attestation form to firstname.lastname@example.org.